lekhanhh/Jupyter-Notebook-and-Python/README.md

 try to find some data from Dataset & plot it on figure

-Correlation on Title & TotalPay
+Correlation of Title & TotalPay